 Learning how to navigate nature in all types of weather is an important skill, and one that our programs encourage for all participants.
-Cold and rainy days often scare people away from being outside, but at Environmental Education we believe with the right preparation and action, children can still have successful experiences in cold, hard rain, sleet, hail, and even snow!
+Cold and rainy days often scare people away from being outside.
+We believe with the right preparation, children can still have successful experiences in cold, rain, sleet, hail, and even snow!
 It's important for children to recognize the power of the elements, and also to start to have empathy and a sense of wonder about the animals that endure the elements every single day.
 Our bodies and behaviors, like the animals around us, can help us to survive.

 USING OUR BODIES TO STAY WARM

 In our programs, expect that on cold, rainy days we will stay continuously active.
 Children might run and move more than usual, so consider packing a couple additional high-protein snacks if it's a cold, wet day.
 During rainy downpours we will look for dry ground under trees to use as shelter -- we may even build temporary shelters if needed.
 Again - the animals do this, and we will too!